sawansloka/Identity-Reconciliation/README.md

 ## Endpoint
 The application is hosted on Render.com.
 You can access the endpoint at [https://identity-reconciliation-qse8.onrender.com/order/contact/identify](https://identity-reconciliation-qse8.onrender.com/order/contact/identify).
+Method: POST

+The application is hosted on Render.com.
+You can check the server at [https://identity-reconciliation-qse8.onrender.com/healthcheck](https://identity-reconciliation-qse8.onrender.com/healthcheck).
+Method: GET

 The curl command to interact with the endpoint is: